Synthetixio/SIPs/SCCP/sccp-123.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->

-This SCCP proposes to decrease the remove SNX inflationary rewards paid on ETH shorts.
+This SCCP proposes to remove SNX inflationary rewards paid on ETH shorts.

 ## Abstract